„Voice over IP“ – everything you need to know about converting to VoIP, installing VoIP and using VoIP

 You need a suitable device in order to use VoIP.
 In most cases, however, it is not necessary to purchase new hardware.
 You can normally use your PC, laptop or smartphone to make phone calls via VoIP.

-The market for VoIP tariffs is growing steadily due to the switch to all-IP, scheduled to be in place by 2022.
 Here is what you should take into account when choosing the right provider:

 - Data protection